 Tasting Notes for Bob’s Red Mill Gluten Free Baking Mixes

 We’ve tried a few varieties of Bob’s Red Mill Gluten Free Baking Mixes.
 I’ve included our tasting notes below, but don’t hesitate to leave your own rating and review if you’ve tried any varieties.

-We trialed this mix in two different kitchens as the prep appeared tricky.
+We baked this mix in two different kitchens, since the prep appeared tricky.
 The batter is SUPER thick, and even pulled one of the beaters right out of my hand mixer.
 Luckily mine was just smooth and thin enough to coax into a 13 x 9 inch baking pan, though I wasn’t able to get it to completely touch those corners (our other tester ended up using a smaller pan, so they took longer to bake).

 I prefer my brownies a bit more on the sweet and dense side, merely because I like chocolate, but not chocolate cake.
 My husband said he could tell these were a bit “different” (I hadn’t told him they were gluten-free), and said he liked them, but they wouldn’t be his first choice.

 But unwilling to settle for our opinions, I cut them up into small, bite-sized rectangles and carted them off to a party for some outside opinions.
 They sat alongside a tray of store-bought, super sweet, loaded with Symphony toffee chocolate, brownies.
 Next to that processed indulgence, I wasn’t sure if these natural and gluten-free brownies stood a chance.
 But to my great surprise there were a good handful of women who decided to sample my unknown brownies.